JeremiahKaren/35percent.github.io/_posts/2017-03-20-get-living-offshore-london.md

 We understand that the Mayor and his Labour Party colleagues are motivated by pragmatism.
 But while Build to Rent is supposedly a market-based solution to the housing crisis, drawing on institutional investment, it also depends upon a large amount of public money - [£3.5bn, probably rising to £6.6bn](http://www.ukconstructionmedia.co.uk/news/3-5bn-funding-announced-build-new-rented-homes/), while social rented housing is starved of funds.
 We think that the Mayor should stop championing Build to Rent and start fighting to build social rented housing.

-Discounted Market Rent is designed to meet developer's needs first and our housing' needs second.
-We can help stop DMR'S roll-out across London and the further maginalisation of social rented housing by defeating Delancey's plans for the Elephant and Castle shopping Centre; you can object to their planning application here.
+Discounted Market Rent is designed to meet developer's needs first and our housing needs second.
+We can help stop DMR'S roll-out across London and the further maginalisation of social rented housing by defeating Delancey's plans for the Elephant and Castle shopping Centre; we have launched a campaign group to this end ([www.uptheelephant.com](http://uptheelephant.com)).
+You can support us by lodging an objection using our [online web form](http://35percent.org/shopping-centre/#object-now) or come to our [public meeting tomorrow night](http://35percent.org/img/march21flyer.pdf) at the shopping centre.

 __Footnotes:__

 [^1]: This figure comprises the £52m Delancey should have paid according to Southwark's tariff for calculating payments in lieu of affordable housing, plus the £6m Delancey should have paid towards local transport infrastructure according to its E&C Strategic Transport Tariff.
 See [here](35percent.org/2017-03-12-delanceys-dirty-tricks) for more details.

-[^2]:  Para 2.28
+[^2]:  See paragraph 2.28